Upstream Arts Leadership Team

 Chris Garza, Program and Administrative Assistant | Director, Critic, Performer, Stage Manager

-Chris Garza still can’t believe he works with Upstream Arts.
-He comes from San Antonio, TX and graduated from Macalester College.
+Chris Garza joined the Upstream Arts team in July 2015.
+He originally comes from San Antonio, TX and and found his way to the Great North via Macalester College.
 He is a freelance director mostly, a performer rarely, an arts administrator often, a critic sometimes, and a stage manager sporadically.
-He’s worked with Frank Theatre (assistant to the artistic director), Bedlam Theatre (Queertopia), The Unit Collective (director), Red Eye Theatre (New Works Festival), Mixed Blood (stage manager), Walking Shadow (assistant director), Freshwater Theatre (director), The Jungle (carpenter), Howlround (critic), and Little Life Boats (director).
-He has been working with Upstream Arts since 2015.
+He’s worked with Frank Theatre (assistant to the artistic director), Workhaus Collective (production manager), Bedlam Theatre (artist/maker), The Unit Collective (director), Red Eye Theater (performer), Mixed Blood (stage manager), Walking Shadow (assistant director), Freshwater Theatre (director), The Jungle (carpenter), Howlround (critic), and Little Life Boats (director).

 Ryan Hoag, Teaching Artist | Actor, Model, Athlete